GriffMike167/My-Team/README.md

 ## Installation
-  sadf
+  I installed inquirer to produce this.

 ## Usage
-  sadf
+  Stream line employees information that is relevant to anyone working on a team together.

 ## License
-  Open
+  MIT

-  This application is covered by the Open license.
+  This application is covered by the MIT license.

 ## Test
-  sdf
+  Yes, test for proper written classes and inline classes.

 ## Issues
-  sadf
+  N/A

 ## Contributors
-  sdf
+  Just myself, Michael Griffith

-# Github
+## Github
-  sadf
+  GriffMike167

-# Email
+## Email
-  asdf
+  griffithcmichael@gmail.com